deanbarquio/deanbarquio/README.md

 ###

 <p align="left">Hi there!
-I’m Dean – a passionate TBA with a love for solving complex problems and creating innovative solutions. 🚀</p>
+I’m Dean – a passionate TBA with a love for project management and creating innovative solutions. 🚀</p>

 ###